My Current Kit

 Audio Technical BP4025.
 I love the sound of this mic.
 It’s very quiet with nice stereo separation.
 It handles cold and moisture very well.

 Dodotronics Ultramic 200k.
 This is a USB mic that records up to 100 kHz.
 It’s a bit noisy at the lower end, so I mainly use it to record ultrasounds.
-I plug it into a Smartphone with the Bat Recorder app it makes a great ultrasonic recorder.
+Plugged into a smartphone with the Bat Recorder app, it makes a nice ultrasonic recorder.

 JrF Hydrophone.
 This is a relatively inexpensive, but highly sensitive contact mic for recording underwater.
 It has a 3.5 mm jack so I use it with my Sony D100.